Inlyne-Project/inlyne/README.md

 as much on the GPU as we can get away with.
 - **Basic HTML Rendering** - HTML is used in almost all project markdown files, thus having the bare minimum html to support common use cases is necessary, but don't expect forms and buttons.
-- **Future Live Code Change** - Hopefully soon live code change will be implemented for developement reasons
+- **Future Live Code Change** - Inlyne will monitor your markdown file for any write modifications and automatically refresh the document where you left off.
+It's designed to work seamlessly and allow you to make on the fly edits.

 ## What does it support?